 Blood in the urine after pelvic radiotherapy

 Pelvic radiotherapy can cause long-term changes to the way the bladder works.
-The bladder lining may bleed easily and can cause blood in your urine.
+It can damage the tissue and blood vessels in the lining of the bladder.
+They can become weaker and bleed more easily and this can cause blood in your urine.

-About blood in the urine
+About blood in the urine (haematuria)

 Treating blood in the urine